PLAZMAMA/plazmama.github.io/ConfigNotes.md

 [#](#) Things to Change About My Current Neovim Config
 - [ ] Look into replacing harpoon with this plugin: [arrow.nvim](https://github.com/otavioschwanck/arrow.nvim)
 - [ ] Add terminal workflow of press keymap `something`, terminal open up and runs build&run command, press keymap to toggle out of it.
+- [ ] Move LSP diagnostics lualine component to the left side and recalculate the centering algorithm needed.
 - [ ] Upgrade lazy.nvim
 - [ ] Use basedpyright and ruff insthead of black and Pyright.
 - [ ] Look into enabling [codecompanion](https://github.com/olimorris/codecompanion.nvim/tree/main)